 - Off-page audit

 Off-page audit is basically a link audit.
-Backlinks are good for SEO, but they can also harm your website without realizing it.
-Some websites manipulate backlinks, and they could be linking back to your website or your site is linking to them.
+Backlinks are good for SEO but can also harm your website without realizing it.
+Some websites manipulate backlinks, and they could be linking back to your website or your site links to them.

 A link audit allows you to detect any harmful links or irrelevant anchor texts.
-With this, the process aims at building and maintaining a healthy link profile.
+With this, the process aims to build and maintain a healthy link profile.

 - Technical audit

-A technical audit involves the review of how the website appears on the search engine result page (SERP).
+A technical audit involves reviewing how the website appears on the search engine result page (SERP).
 This is important because it drives the clickability of the result.
 If the result is not representative of the website, the users won’t bother clicking on it.

-This audit also looks into whether the site is hit by a manual penalty.
+This audit also looks into whether a manual penalty hits the site.
 Other issues that are worth looking at are the existence of hidden texts, page loading, or unresponsiveness problems.

 All these affect the performance of the website.
 That’s why a technical audit is necessary.